chiruhimself/chiruhimself/README.md

 - 📫 How to reach me **reachchiranjit@gmail.com**

-- ⚡ Fun fact **I like to read about Historical Places and Figures.**
+- ⚡ Fun fact **I like to read about Historical Stuff, Finance & Stories.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">